nicolasblackburn/planete_mars_remake/README.md

 ## Issues / To-dos

+- Mechanism to make virtual rooms in one tilemap
+- Fix keyboards input cannot shoot maximum bullets
 - Bullets should go into a pool to be reused once they killed a target or they've been removed from the map
 - Keep a list of spawn points for the enemies
 - When a spawn point enters the camera and it's enemy is not spawned, it spawns an enemy